kuigi/cse15l-lab-reports/LR1.md

 The current working directory is `/home`.
 This time, we pass in the path for a directory, `/home/lecture1/`.
-However, since this is not a path to a file, the `cat` command does not print out its contents, instead saying the path "Is a directory".
+However, since this is not a path to a file, the `cat` command does not print out its contents, instead stating there is an error by saying the path "Is a directory".
-This is not an error.

 **Using a path to file `/home/lecture1/README`**